ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 ```

 In addition to the files Ent normally generates, another file named `openapi.json` has been created.
 Copy its contents
-and paste them into the [Swagger Editor](https://editor.swagger.io/), You should see three groups: Compartment, Content
+and paste them into the [Swagger Editor](https://editor.swagger.io/), You should see three groups: **Compartment**, **
-and Fridge.
-If you happen to open up the POST operation tab in the Fridge group, you see a description of the expected
+Content** and **Fridge**.
+If you happen to open up the POST operation tab in the Fridge group, you see a description of
-request data and all the possible responses.
+the expected request data and all the possible responses.
 Great!

 ### Basic Configuration

-The description of our API does not yet reflect what it does, lets change that! `elk` provides easy-to-use configuration
+The description of our API does not yet reflect what it does, let's change that! `elk` provides easy-to-use configuration
 builders to manipulate the generated OAS file.
 Open up `ent/entc.go` and pass in the updated title and description of
 our Fridge API: